ev3dev/ev3dev-lang-python/tests/README.md

 You can follow the instructions on [the Micropython wiki](https://github.com/micropython/micropython/wiki/Getting-Started) or check out our [installation script for Travis CI workers](https://github.com/ev3dev/ev3dev-lang-python/blob/ev3dev-stretch/.travis/install-micropython.sh) to get Micropython installed.
-If following the official instructions, make sure you install the relevant micropython-lib modules as well.
+If following the official instructions, make sure you install the relevant micropython-lib modules listed in the linked script as well.

 Once Micropython is installed, you can run the tests with: